Why an Anal Surgeon Is Begging You To Stop Using Wet Wipes

 Wet wipes are also bad for the environment

 Wet wipes themselves also contain plastics that don't degrade over time, which has serious consequences for the health of our planet.
-A 2021 study published in Environmental Challenges found that wet wipes are a major contributor to marine microplastic pollution when improperly disposed (aka flushed)—which affects the safety of our water supply as well as the health of ocean ecosystems.
-Another study in 2022 found that plastic waste in sewage (like wet wipes) brings harmful, antibiotic-resistant bacteria like E.Coli directly to beaches and ocean habitats.
+A September 2021 study in Environmental Challenges found that wet wipes are a major contributor to marine microplastic pollution when improperly disposed (aka, flushed)—which affects the safety of our water supply as well as the health of ocean ecosystems.
+Another July 2022 study in Marine Pollution Bulletin found that plastic waste in sewage (like wet wipes) brings harmful, antibiotic-resistant bacteria like E.coli directly to beaches and ocean habitats.

 What should I use to wipe my butt instead?

 According to Dr. Goldstein, wet wipes should never, ever be used.
+Even moist towelettes are a no-go.
 Instead, your options are toilet paper and bidets.
 Dr. Goldstein is an advocate of the latter.

 Meanwhile, bidets—a staple in many countries outside the U.S.—can be an effective way to reduce paper consumption *and* get your booty truly clean.
 "I very often recommend bidets for my patients with recurrent UTIs," urologist Lamia Gabal, MD, previously told Well+Good.
 "I feel it helps to evacuate the stool completely, decrease the bacteria in the area and, in turn, decrease the risk for infection."
 There are even portable bidets so you can keep your booty clean on the go.

-But whatever you do, please, please ditch those wet wipes—for your butt's sake as well as the planet's.
+But whatever you do, please, please ditch those wet wipes—even biodegradable wet wipes—for your butt's sake as well as the planet's.

 Well+Good articles reference scientific, reliable, recent, robust studies to back up the information we share.
 You can trust us along your wellness journey.